adamdjbrett/nabpr/_posts/2018-10-25-new-book-freedom-faith-the-womanist-vision-of-prathia-hall.md

 Rev. Dr. Prathia Hall&#8217;s theology revolved around freedom faith, the belief that God wants all people to be free and equips those who work for freedom.
 This dissertation offers a thematic biography of Hall, paying particular attention to her activism in the Civil Rights Movement and her womanist preaching ministry, through the lens of freedom faith.
 Hall first learned of freedom faith from her father, growing up in North Philadelphia.
 Through her training in Fellowship House and her activism with the Student Nonviolent Coordinating Committee in Southwest Georgia and Selma, Alabama, Hall&#8217;s freedom faith matured.
 After the Movement, Hall returned North and pursued theological education at Princeton Theological Seminary, where her freedom faith culminated in womanist liberation theology.

-Courtney Pace, _Freedom Faith: The Womanist Vision of Prathia Hall Hardcover_ (Athens: University of Georgia Press, 2019).
+Courtney Pace, _Freedom Faith: The Womanist Vision of Prathia Hall_, (Athens: University of Georgia Press, 2019).
 ISBN: 9780820355061.